Particular/docs.particular.net/nservicebus/gateway/scale-out.md

 ---
 title: Scale out
-reviewed: 2016-03-17
+reviewed: 2017-10-06
 related:
  - samples/gateway
 ---

 Due to specifics of the protocol used, the gateway is designed to run on at most one instance of each endpoint.
-Depending on the transport there are different strategies for designating a gateway hosting endpoint instance:
+Depending on the transport there are different strategies for designating a gateway hosting endpoint instance.

 ### MSMQ scaled-out with the distributor